mcadamm4/Delock/README.md

 1 - Fork this repo.

-2 - Rename your fork using the format
+2 - Rename your fork using the format (all lower case letters)

-    2018-ca400-USERNAME
+    2018-ca400-username

-replacing `USERNAME` with your School of Computing login name.
+replacing `username` with your School of Computing login name.

 For example, if Stephen Blott were to be doing a fourth-year project, he would rename his repo as: